-Shrine to the Virgin of Guadalupe, just south of Hermosillo, Sonora

-With the mines came merchants, and the Sierra Madre Occidental foothills town of Hidalgo de Parral (in southern Chihuahua) came to be the merchant center for the region, being strategically positioned between the mining areas of Sonora and central Mexico.
-Most of the silver ore was packed out to Parral where it was assayed and then shipped to Durango or Mexico City.
+Shrine to the Virgin of Guadalupe, just south of Hermosillo, Sonora out to Parral, where it was assayed and then shipped to Durango or Mexico City.
 The Jesuits of the missions supplied food to the miners in return for silver, which was used to purchase church furnishings and luxury items such as cloth and tobacco.